fubar2/microsatbed/README.md

 A fasta file must be supplied for processing.

 Different subsets of STR may be selected for output.
-Perfect STRs are the default, but any combination with one or more of pefect, approxinate and generic.

-Designed to build some of the microsatellite tracks from https://github.com/arangrhie/T2T-Polish/tree/master/pattern for the VGP.